 Figure 2.11.1.
 Bathymetric map of the Faroese Islands.
-The letters A-H indicate sections at which data was collected (Mauritzen, et al. 2005).
+The letters A-H indicate sections at which data were collected (Mauritzen, et al. 2005).
 An open circle marks the center of mass anomaly of the dense overflow at the time the section was taken.
 Multiple circles on the same section indicate repeat measurements.
-The upper right inset shows a density profile (dark curve) of the background Atlantic Water along with dots indicating the mean overflow density for sections D-H. Need to know what the light grey curve is.
-The path of the deepest part of the main channel system (the thalweg) is indicated by a doted line.
+The upper right inset shows a density profile (dark curve) of the background Atlantic Water along with dots indicating the mean overflow density for sections D-H. The path of the deepest part of the main channel system (the thalweg) is indicated by a dotted line.
 The bathymetry is based on Smith and Sandwell (1997).
 (From Girton et al. 2006).

-Figure 2.11.2. (a): An along-channel density (σ{θ}) section based on the earliest sampling of data from Sections A-H. The section track is shown in Figure 2.11.1.
-The bathymetry along the thalweg is shaded gray while the bathymetry along the section track is shaded white.
-(From Girton et al. 2006). (b): Similar to (a) but showing the 7.5, 4.0, and 0.5 degree potential temperature contours (J. Price, private communication).
+Figure 2.11.2. (a): An along-channel density (σ{θ}) section based on the first sampling of data from Sections A-H. The section track is shown in Figure 2.11.1.
+The bathymetry along the deepest part (thalweg) is shaded gray while the bathymetry along the section track is shaded white.
+Selected density contours for layers described by Mauritzen et al. (2005) are shown in white.
+(From Girton et al. 2006).